dannysmith/monzo-pennies/README.md

 heroku config:set MONZO_ACCESS_TOKEN=XXX # Get this from the API Playground
 ```

-Now run the rake task to create the webhook:
+Run this rake task to create the webhook:

 ```shell
 heroku ps:restart